zogofinance/zogo-data-api/README.md

 **Description:**

 Get skill data for users who completed skills within the given start and end date.
-Pre-test accuracy and confidence may only be available for some skills.
+If a `skill_id` is sent in the request, the data for that single skill will be returned.
+Only returns data for skills that have pre/post-tests.
 The `confidence_increase` reflects the percentage of users whose confidence increased.

 **Parameters:**

 Optional

+- `skill_id`
 - `start_date`
 - `end_date`
 - `platform`